The policy topics, below, address statues and regulations related to underage drinking and access to alcohol.

 Authority to impose driver's license sanction

-Social host law is specifically limited to underage drinking parties.
+Social host law is not specifically limited to underage drinking parties.

-Action by underage guest that triggers violation: Consumption
+Action by underage guest that triggers violation: Possession

 Property type(s) covered by liability law:

-Standard for hosts' knowledge or action regarding the party: KNOWLEDGE - host must have actual knowledge of the occurrence
+Standard for hosts' knowledge or action regarding the party: Criminal Negligence

 Preventive action by the host negates the violation (see note).